 1. Kentucky Lake

-More Info & FAQ: Top 30 Fishing Lakes in Kentucky
+More Info About Fishing in Kentucky

 Whether you’re chasing bass, crappie, catfish, or bluegill, Kentucky’s lakes offer plenty of options.
 From big-name spots like Kentucky Lake and Lake Barkley to smaller lakes that are easier to access, there’s a range of choices depending on how you like to fish.